 The declining cost of green hydrogen has made it attractive for South Korea to convert to renewable energy completely by 2050.
 They are the fourth biggest coal importer because of their domestic lack.
 They are also the world’s ninth largest energy consumer.
 Although coal and natural gas accounted for 43% of their energy source in 2019, their usage has been declining since the 90s.

-Canada has made 5-year milestone targets to combat global warming and also plan to exceed their lower emissions objective by 2030.
+Canada has made 5-year milestone targets to combat global warming and it also plans to exceed their lower emissions objective by 2030.
 Along with over 110 other countries they have a net zero emissions goal for 2050 with the help of an advisory board on the matter.
 Even more, Prime Minister Justin Trudeau announced Canada’s “strengthened climate plan” to grow the middle class with more affordable living and green jobs with 15 billion in investments.
 They will do this through less energy waste, better public transportation, cuts on pollution, and natural solutions such as planting two billion trees and supporting sustainable farming.